smithy-lang/smithy/docs/source-2.0/spec/authentication-traits.rst

     // supports are: httpBearerAuth
     @auth([httpBearerAuth])
     operation OperationD {}

+    // This operation has the @auth trait and is bound to a service with the
+    // @auth trait.
+This operation does not support any authentication schemes.
+    @auth([])
+    operation OperationE {}

 The following ``auth`` trait is invalid because it references an authentication scheme trait that is not applied to the service: